Seirdy/seirdy.one/content/posts/website-best-practices.md

 The HTML standard's section 4.4.4 [covers blockquotes](https://html.spec.whatwg.org/multipage/grouping-content.html#the-blockquote-element).
 It recommends placing a `<blockquote>` element inside a `<figure>` and citations in a `<figcaption>` to show a semantic relationship between a quotation and its citation.

 Browser default stylesheets typically give `<figure>` elements extra margins on the left and right. `<blockquote>` elements have a large indent.
 Combining these two properties gives the final quotation an excessive visual indent, wasting precious vertical screen space.
-When such a blockquote contains `<ol>` or `<ul>` elements, the indentation alone may fill a narrow viewport!
+When such a blockquote contains `<ol>` or `<ul>` elements, the indentation alone may fill most of a narrow viewport!

 I chose to remove the margins in `<figure>` elements.
 I don't find the margins useful because I only use them to annotate non-centered phrasing content, such as `<blockquote>` and `<pre>` elements.
-If you're reading this page in a Web browser with its own stylesheet enabled, you might have noticed the blockquotes on it are formatted with a minimal indent and a thick gray border on the left rather than a full indent.
+If you're reading this page with its own stylesheet enabled, in a CSS&nbsp;2 compliant browser, you might have noticed the blockquotes on it are formatted with a minimal indent and a thick gray border on the left rather than a full indent.
 These two adjustments allow blockquotes containing bulleted lists to fit on most narrow viewports, even when wrapped by a `<figure>` element.

 Tor
 ---